Coronavirus: initial guidance for charity facilities managers

 The WHO works with 194 countries to improve global health.
 It is providing regular updates on the COVID-19 outbreak.

-The US CDC guidance on how to wash your hands correctly
+The US CDC has excellent guidance on how to wash your hands correctly

-The World Health Organisation has a series of downloadable posters giving public advice on hygiene.
+The WHO has a series of downloadable posters giving public advice on hygiene.